Wild On!

-Wild On! was a travel show that was produced from 1997 until 2003 by E!.
+Wild On! is a reality series that was aired from 1997 until 2003 by E!.
 Each episode followed a celebrity host as they experienced the food, culture, and nightlife of a certain region.

 Overview

 Sometimes referred to as Wild on E!
 The series featured exciting travel destinations including Rio de Janeiro, Cancun, Las Vegas, Australia, Miami and Milan.

 Wild on! had three primary hosts over the years: Jules Asner (1997–1999), Brooke Burke (1999–2002), and Cindy Taylor (2002–2003).
 The show also had a variety of guest hosts during its run, including models such as Victoria Silvstedt, Jenna Jameson, Tim Cheveldae, Karen McDougal and Ashley Massaro, Baywatch actress Brooke Burns and actress Eleanor Mondale (the daughter of former U.S. Vice President Walter Mondale).
 In the last few years, Art Mann provided comic relief as a co-host.

 The E!
 American broadcasts usually censored nudity.
 However, broadcasts on the Canadian network Star!, mainland Europe, United Kingdom/Ireland, late night showings on E!
 Latino, and the Australian re-edit Naked Wild On! are uncensored.